 Inscription on one side of the door: "This building was completed under the superintendence of the slave and sinner, Muhammad Amir Koh".

-Inscriptions on the 4th Storey: Inscriptions on the fourth storey contains the title and name of Shams-ud-din Iltutmish (1211-1236), however, this was written during the period of Firoz Shah Tughlaq, who repaired the 4th storey after it was injured by lightning in 1368.
+Inscriptions on the 4th Storey: The inscriptions on the fourth storey contains the title and name of Shams-ud-din Iltutmish (1211-1236).

 Inscription on one of the bands: "The great King; the exalted Emperor; master of the necks of the people; chief among the Kings of Arabia and Ajm; King of the Kings of the world; the protector of the countries of the world and the helper of God's servants; the conqueror of his enemies; the helped from the sky; the crown of Islam and of the Musalman; the redresser of Kings and Princes; protector of the countries of God and shepherd of God's servants; the right arm of sovereignty; spreader of justice and mercy: Abul Muzaffar Iltutmish, ally of the Amir al-Mu'minin; may God preserve his kingdom and his reign, and increase his authority and his prestige".